st003/st003.github.io/README.md

 ## Deployment

-This repo is organized to gracefully deploy to GitHub pages.
+This repo is setup to gracefully deploy to GitHub pages.
 To deploy elsewhere, copy the contents of the portfolio folder to a static file server.

 ## Authors